MBP corruption: NAB gets remand of six accused

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MULTAN: An accountability court granted 14-day physical remand of six accused of Metro Bus Project corruption case to the National Accountability Bureau (NAB) here on Friday.
+MULTAN: An accountability court granted 14-day physical remand of six accused of Metro Bus Project (MBP) corruption to the National Accountability Bureau (NAB) here on Friday.

-MULTAN: An accountability court granted 14-day physical remand of six accused of Metro Bus Project corruption case to the National Accountability Bureau (NAB) here on Friday.
+MULTAN: An accountability court granted 14-day physical remand of six accused of Metro Bus Project (MBP) corruption to the National Accountability Bureau (NAB) here on Friday.

 Comments